Skip to content

 - cursor

-- invalid-type # This will be ignored
+- invalid-type # ignored

 # Correct